Fire and rescue services

 Venezuela has yellow fever.
 Yellow fever is a potentially fatal virus spread by mosquitoes.
 It's prevented by vaccination.
 Get vaccinated before you travel.

 Malaria occurs year-round in some areas of Venezuela.
-The risk is highest in rural areas of:
+The risk is highest in rural areas including:

 Strains of malaria that are hard to treat have been reported.